 Explore the central science in sunny Florida

 We have chemistry to thank for so many things – from the bacteria-killing chlorine in our water to the semiconductors in our smartphones.
 Chemistry literally makes modern life possible.
-Earn a chemistry degree from Eckerd College and you’ll be ready to take on the world, whether that means grad school or a career in industry or government.
+Want to apply chemistry to appreciate the elegant complexities of living systems?
+Biochemistry—the true merging of biology and chemistry—does just that.
+Earn a chemistry degree or biochemistry degree accredited by the American Chemical Society at Eckerd College and you’ll be ready to take on the world, whether that means grad school or a career in industry or government.

 A hands-on approach

 Learn by seeing and doing chemistry and biochemistry, not just by reading it.
 Within the James Center for Molecular and Life Sciences, our students have access to state-of-the-art instrumentation and laboratory facilities, allowing them to acquire the lab savvy necessary in today’s competitive job market.

 An Eckerd College chemistry or biochemistry degree, combined with a broad liberal arts education, provides the flexibility for educational and career paths afforded by few other academic areas.
 About 50% of our majors attend graduate school in chemistry or biochemistry, while the rest enter industry or medical school.